Pleasant Prairie voters to decide $1.6 million public safety referendum on April 5

 The jobs now require full-time employment with specialized training.

-“The village has received a discount and a bargain on fire and rescue service for years and those days are gone,” he said.

-He the village in its growth and development, especially with manufacturing and commercial, has picked up a larger share of the cost of public safety services compared with many communities locally and state wide.
+Pollocoff said the village growth and development, especially with manufacturing and commercial, has picked up a larger share of the cost of public safety services compared with many communities locally and state wide.

 He said that having a referendum “makes the most sense.”

-Village Board President John Steinbrink said that residents and businesses alike that locate to Pleasant Prairie expect high quality services from the village.
+Village President John Steinbrink Sr, said that residents and businesses alike that locate to Pleasant Prairie expect high quality services from the village.

 “I think it’s our responsibility to maintain that quality, to maintain the level of service.
 We’re only growing and the demand is only getting greater,” he said.
 “We’ve barely kept up with it at this point and now is the time to make the move so that we’re structured for the future because playing catch-up gets harder and harder to do.”

-Thiel said the village will hold two virtual public information meetings on the referendum prior to April election in an effort to educate participants and to answer questions on public safety needs.
-They will be held starting at 6 p.m., Feb.
-23 and March 26 with online access information to be announced in the coming weeks.
+Thiel said the village is planning to hold two virtual public information meetings on the referendum prior to April election in an effort to educate participants and to answer questions on public safety needs.
+They are scheduled for 6 p.m., Feb.
+23 and March 16, with online access information to be announced in the coming weeks.